hasanhuseyinmutlu/patika_homeWork/README.md

 # patika_homeWork
-This repo was created for homework and workshops in patika.com . www.patika.dev
+This repo was created for homework and workshops in patika. www.patika.dev